crystal-lang/crystal-website/_posts/2017-03-20-announcing-crystal-codecamp-sf2017.md

 We hope this is the first of many Crystal CodeCamps around the world, so we’re open for suggestions about where we should go next.

-PD: This blogpost will be updated as new sponsors join us, we want to thank the companies supporting Crystal in this new event series.
+PS: This blogpost will be updated as new sponsors join us, we want to thank the companies supporting Crystal in this new event series.